Eva Hornecker

 News

-new project: BMBF-funded GROOVE looks at improving the perceived synchronicity of virtual social interactions through both technical and cognitive psychological factors.
+project: BMBF-funded GROOVE looks at improving the perceived synchronicity of virtual social interactions through both technical and cognitive psychological factors.
 GROOVE is a collaboration between the BUW groups of VR, HCI and Usabilit (Psychology), TU Ilmenau, and 2 companies

 Our VolkswagenStiftung-funded ReThiCare project finished in 2023.
 This interdisciplinary project explored the design space of robotic, technical assistance in care - avoiding the dominant rhetoric and image of anthropomorphic, complex robots.
 We document our project in a brochure for public outreach.